So this week, let’s continue the discussion and review the other important elements that make up your Financial Emergency Kit, starting with:

 It might be more convenient to reference some records instead of including them in the notebook.
 For example, financial account statements could be kept in a filing cabinet.
 Then, the beneficiary book should have a section listing the accounts and where the documents can be found.

 The notebook should be well-organized and up-to-date.
 I often refer to this as the best gift someone can leave their heirs.
-It reduces both the cost and emotional burden of dealing with estate administration.
+It reduces both the cost and emotional burden of dealing with estate planning administration.